 If you have any of these symptoms, see your doctor right away.
 Getting an early diagnosis and treatment can help slow nerve damage and repair problems.
 Treatment options for neuropathy may include:

-If you have type 2 diabetes have your doctor screen annually for autonomic neuropathy.
-If you have type 1 diabetes, the American Diabetes Association recommends annual screenings starting five years after your diagnosis.
+If you have Type 2 diabetes, have your doctor screen you annually for autonomic neuropathy.
+If you have Type 1 diabetes, the American Diabetes Association recommends annual screenings starting five years after your diagnosis.